 How can I speed up my store?

-In your store’s Admin area, go to the Look & feel > Performance section and tick on the following checkboxes:
+In your store’s Admin area, go to the Look & Feel -> Performance section and check if the following options are enabled:

 - Aggregate CSS files,

 The first two options allow X-Cart to compound most CSS files into a single one, and most JS files into a single one as well.
 This way a client’s browser will only send a few requests to your server (2-5 requests instead of 50~100) in order to get all the CSS styles and JS scripts.